Reports, Policies & Legal

 The purpose of our Complaints Procedures is to clearly set out the process for making a complaint for any student of the university and for any person who otherwise comes into contact with the university and who is dissatisfied with any aspect of their experience.

-All students on higher education programmes (Undergraduate / Postgraduate) at the university.
+All students on higher education programmes, including distance learning (Undergraduate / Postgraduate) at the university.

-Pre-degree students (A-level, Extended Diplomas, Foundation Diploma, International Baccalaureate and GCSE courses).
+Pre-degree / further education students (A-level, Extended Diplomas, Foundation Diploma and GCSE courses).

-Adults and young people enrolled on evening Masterclasses or Young Arts Clubs.
+Adults and young people enrolled in Masterclasses or Young Arts Clubs.

-These procedures are not applicable to students or members of staff who have a grievance against another individual such as a student or staff member.
-In these cases, other policies and procedures will apply such as for staff the Grievance Procedures or the Bullying and Harassment policy and for students the Dignity at Study Policy.
+These procedures are not applicable to members of staff.
+In these cases, other policies and procedures will apply.
 If unsure please contact the Head of Compliance & Quality Systems at email@example.com for clarification.

-Other users of university services or members of the public affected directly by university services or staff/students should refer to the document 'Complaints Procedures for Members of the Public'.
+Other users of university services or members of the public affected directly by university services or staff/students should refer to the document 'Complaints Procedures for Members of the Public' linked below.

 You can find more information about making a complaint to the OIA, what it can and can’t look at and what it can do to put things right here: Students - OIAHE.